 Installing water conditioners and filtering systems.

-Flushing and inspecting water heaters to extend life expectancy.
+Flushing and inspecting hot water heater to extend life expectancy.

-Dealing with problems with temperature, leaks, or failure to heat water.
+Addressing concerns with temperature level, leaks, or failure to heat water.